 Scaling Agentic AI in Enterprise

 Evaluating the transition from prototype to production.
-This report compares the local-first hub architecture of (OpenClaw), edge-native JS runners (NanoClaw), and the compiled, highly-secure architecture of AgentGo.
+This report compares the local-first hub architecture of (OpenClaw), edge-native JS runners (NanoClaw), and the compiled, multi-agent-native architecture of AgentGo — capability cards, typed peer calls, declarative teams, end-to-end W3C tracing.

 Executive Archetypes